stephencme/anyprompt/setup.md

 import { PromptTemplate, promptNameAndVersion } from "@anyprompt/core"
 ```

-If trying to use the `core` functions similar to the above and is giving an error of `Cannot find module '@anyprompt/core' or its corresponding type declarations.` in VSCode, please do the following:
+If trying to use the `core` functions similar to the above and is giving an error of `Cannot find module '@anyprompt/core' or its corresponding type declarations.` in VSCode, then there might have been an issue where npm was unable to symlink the core (not very likely but can happen).
+To manually ensure that the symlink is correctly established, please do the following:

 ``` bash
 cd anyprompt/core